Normandy landings: Operations

 Operation Overlord was the name assigned to the establishment of a large-scale lodgement on the continent.
 The first phase, the amphibious invasion and establishment of a secure foothold, was codenamed Operation Neptune.
 To gain the air superiority needed to ensure a successful invasion, the Allies undertook a bombing campaign (codenamed Operation Pointblank) that targeted German aircraft production, fuel supplies, and airfields.
 Elaborate deceptions, codenamed Operation Bodyguard, were undertaken in the months leading up to the invasion to prevent the Germans from learning the timing and location of the invasion.

 The landings were to be preceded by airborne operations near Caen on the eastern flank to secure the Orne River bridges and north of Carentan on the western flank.
 The Americans, assigned to land at Utah Beach and Omaha Beach, were to attempt to capture Carentan and Saint-Lô the first day, then cut off the Cotentin Peninsula and eventually capture the port facilities at Cherbourg.
-The British at Sword and Gold Beaches and Canadians at Juno Beach would protect the U.S. flank and attempt to establish airfields near Caen on the first day.
-(A sixth beach, code-named "Band", was considered to the east of the Orne.)
+The British at Sword and Gold Beaches and the Canadians at Juno Beach would protect the US flank and attempt to establish airfields near Caen on the first day.
+(A sixth beach, code-named "Band", was considered to the east of the Orne).
 A secure lodgement would be established with all invading forces linked together, with an attempt to hold all territory north of the Avranches-Falaise line within the first three weeks.
 Montgomery envisaged a ninety-day battle, lasting until all Allied forces reached the River Seine.